 Gone are the days when getting a good smartphone under $100 use to be difficult.
 Now there are so many smartphones currently in the market within this price point.
 Now the difficult task is being able to pick the best out of the bunch.
 Infinix Mobility have already grown from being an Africa-only smartphone maker, to an inter-continental smartphone brand, and the company is offering a device to the international space via Aliexpress under $90 US Dollars.
-Now, here is our review of the Infinix Hot 10 Lite.
+Now, here is our Infinix Hot 10 Lite review.

 The device currently retails around $88 US Dollars on Aliexpress, and here are 5-reasons this is one of the best sub $90 smartphone to buy currently, but before then, let look at the specs, and do a quick unboxing.

 Infinix Hot 10 Lite Key Specification

 - Display: 6.6-inch (720 x 1600 pixels) HD+ display with 20:9 aspect ratio